le0kar0ub1/LightBeam/README.md

 # LightBeam

-The purpose of this project is to create some [ARM](https://en.wikipedia.org/wiki/ARM_architecture) kernel base for micro-systems as [RaspberryPi](https://fr.wikipedia.org/wiki/Raspberry_Pi).
+The purpose of this project is to create some kernel base.

-LightBeam is a little project without ambition that explore the ARM kernel developpment world.
+LightBeam is a little project without ambition that explore the kernel developpment world.

 [Project Root Documentation](doc/tree.md)